zhichaoliu2/Trace/README.md

 ## Usage
 ### Signal Detection from MS Data
-To process your MS data for signal detection (with all parameters and inputs by default), simply run the main code by:
+To process your MS data for signal detection (with all parameters and inputs by default), make sure you already have the pre_trained models (either by downloading the models provided above or training you own model).
+Then simply run the main code by:

 ```
 python TRACE.py